Intervention

 What is Suboxone, and How is it Used for Opiate Addiction?

 In simplest terms, Suboxone is a prescription medication typically used to treat opioid addiction.
 The main, active ingredients in Suboxone work together with buprenorphine and naloxone to prevent withdrawal symptoms experienced with opioid addiction by blocking opiate receptors and reversing the effects of opioids on the brain.
-Specifically, buprenorphine produces similar effects as other opioid drugs.
-However, because buprenorphine does not produce a powerful high, some experts consider it lower risk of overdose than other opioid drugs.
-Naloxone, on the other hand, is a powerful opioid antagonist.
-It blocks the effects other opioid drugs have on the brain, firing off less of the “reward” centers in the brain and making opioids less desirable to take.

 Furthermore, with its wide availability and easy access, one doesn’t need to seek care from a specialized treatment center to use Suboxone.
 This means that doctors have the power to prescribe Suboxone to any patient claiming to have a substance abuse disorder.
 In fact, since being approved by the FDA in 2002, Suboxone has been prescribed to millions of Americans with opioid addiction.

-Suboxone is prescribed under many names, including:
+Suboxone is prescribed under many names including:

 • Norspan